-The Bachelor degree requires satisfactory completion of college work that must include the General Education courses as well as a major program of study.
+The Associate degree requires satisfactory completion the university’s General Education curriculum.
+The Bachelor degree requires satisfactory completion of university work that includes the General Education courses as well as a major program of study.
 Elective courses constitute the remainder of the student’s academic program.
-Many students also choose to earn a minor or concentration, although this is not a graduation requirement.
-Students may complete their program of study under the catalog under which they entered or subsequent catalogs if they choose to do so.
+Many bachelor students also choose to earn a minor or concentration, although this is not a graduation requirement.
+Students may complete their program of study using the catalog under which they entered the University or subsequent catalogs if they choose to do so.

-In general, the student who successfully completes a course will earn the equivalent of three semester hours of credit; 40 courses or one hundred and twenty semester hours are required for graduation.
+In general, the student who successfully completes a course will earn the equivalent of three semester hours of credit; graduation consists of 20 courses or sixty semester hours for the associate degree and 40 courses or one hundred and twenty semester hours for the bachelor’s degree.

-Satisfactory completion of work for graduation requires that the student earns a minimum G.P.A. of 2.00, or an overall “C” for all courses taken.
-The student must earn a minimum G.P.A. of 2.25 in the major program of study.
-All students are required to complete a minimum of 25 percent of credit hours required for the degree through instruction offered at Tusculum College.
+Satisfactory completion of work for graduation requires that the student earns a minimum GPA of 2.00, or an overall “C” for all courses taken.
+The student must earn a minimum GPA of 2.25 in the major program of study.
+All students are required to complete a minimum of 25 percent of credit hours required for the degree through instruction offered at Tusculum University.

-At Tusculum College, service-learning is an integral part of the curriculum.
-All students have the opportunity to get practi- cal experience outside the classroom and a chance to serve the community through coursework required in the major.
-Students acquire valuable skills in areas such as leadership, collective de- cision-making, communication, working in groups and public problem-solving.
+At Tusculum University, service-learning is an integral part of the curriculum.
+All students have the opportunity to get practical experience outside the classroom and a chance to serve the community through coursework required in the major.
+Students acquire valuable skills in areas such as leadership, collective decision-making, communication, working in groups and public problem-solving.
 Most importantly students gain knowledge of their ability to work with others to make a difference.

-The concept of service is integral to the civic arts tradition at Tusculum College.
-In the Graduate and Professional Studies program, this is evidenced through the inclusion of community service in both undergraduate and graduate levels through proj- ects and events shared by students, faculty and staff.
-Because most adult students have already established interests in civic activities, this base provides a building block for increased em- phasis on the importance of the citizen’s role in our democracy.
+The concept of service is integral to the civic arts tradition at Tusculum University .
+In the Adult and Online Studies program, this is evidenced through the inclusion of community service in both undergraduate and graduate levels through projects and events shared by students, faculty and staff.
+Because most adult students have already established interests in civic activities, this base provides a building block for increased emphasis on the importance of the citizen’s role in our democracy.

 DEGREES WITH DISTINCTION

-Degrees with distinction are granted to undergraduate stu- dents for outstanding academic performance.
-All collegiate level work, including work taken at other accredited colleges, will be used to determine the required average.
-The grade point averag- es required for these degrees are as follows:
+Degrees with distinction are granted to undergraduate students for outstanding academic performance.
+Only collegiate level coursework completed at Tusculum University will used to determine Latin honor distinction.
+The grade point averages required for these honors are as follows: